nurdwerks/storymaker/expand_remaining_chapters_prompt.md

     - **Verify:** Run `python3 generate_word_count.py` to confirm the chapter now passes the word count check.

 3.  **Batching:**
-    - Process chapters in batches of 5-10 to manage context window and execution time.
+    - Process chapters in batches of 5 to manage context window and execution time.
     - Update `ChapterWordCount.md` after each batch to track progress.

 4.  **Final Verification:**
     - Once all chapters are processed, run `generate_word_count.py` one last time.
     - Check `ChapterWordCount.md` to ensure **Total Word Count** has increased significantly and all targeted chapters are "Pass" (or > 1000 words).

-**Specific Constraints for Book 7:**
-- **The Entity:** Describe it using geometric terms (hyper-cubes, spheres), "Null-Light," and silence.
-It is not evil; it is an immune system.
-- **Entropy:** The central theme is the battle between Life (Noise/Energy) and Death (Silence/Entropy).
-- **Character Arcs:** Ensure continuity with the end of Book 6 (e.g., Kaelen's redemption, Ria's loss of sensation, Lisbet's grief).

 **Output:**
 - The final output should be the updated chapter files and the updated `ChapterWordCount.md`.